 During an SPRF CPU interrupt, the CPU clears SPRF by reading the SPI status and control register with SPRF set and then reading the SPI data register.
-Any read of the SPI data register clears the SPRF bit.
+During an SPRF DMA transmission (DMAS='1'), any read of the SPI data register clears the SPRF bit.